sanchez619/dream_mansion/README.md

 <hr>

 - In unifying the files, the return question function was not identified as missing.
-Thus, a
+Thus, the program could not establish a way in which the player could start to beginning.
 - Via testing, functions with missing function calls or while loops were identified and fixed.

 ##### Unsolved